puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

 :::info

 If you are using a Windows ARM device.
-Winget is suggested instead of Chocolatey
+Winget is recommended instead of Chocolatey

 :::